dh4rt/Yelp_Analysis/README.md

 - postal_code
 - latitude
 - longitude
-- stars
+- stars: average rating of the business
-- review_count
+- review_count: number of reviews the business received
-- is_open: 0 for closed and 1 for open
+- is_open: '0' for closed and '1' for open
 - attributes: various special characteristics of a business
 - categories: contains information of type of business
 - hours